Access Rules

 Default action

-If no access rules match, AIDR proceeds to evaluate configured prompt rules.
+If no access rules match, AIDR evaluates configured prompt rules.

 You can test access rules using Policy Testing.